paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

   (C) *Minimization procedures* — The minimization procedures adopted in accordance with subsection (e) to assess whether such procedures meet the definition of minimization procedures under [section 1801(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1801/h&num=0&edition=prelim) or [section 1821(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1821/4&num=0&edition=prelim), as appropriate.

+  (D) *Querying procedures* — The querying procedures adopted in accordance with subsection (f)(1) to assess whether such procedures comply with the requirements of such subsection.

 (3) **Orders**

-  (A) *Approval* — If the Court finds that a certification submitted in accordance with subsection (g) contains all the required elements and that the targeting and minimization procedures adopted in accordance with subsections (d) and (e) are consistent with the requirements of those subsections and with the fourth amendment to the Constitution of the United States, the Court shall enter an order approving the certification and the use, or continued use in the case of an acquisition authorized pursuant to a determination under subsection (c)(2), of the procedures for the acquisition.
+  (A) *Approval* — If the Court finds that a certification submitted in accordance with subsection (h) contains all the required elements and that the targeting, minimization, and querying procedures adopted in accordance with subsections (d), (e), and (f)(1) are consistent with the requirements of those subsections and with the fourth amendment to the Constitution of the United States, the Court shall enter an order approving the certification and the use, or continued use in the case of an acquisition authorized pursuant to a determination under subsection (c)(2), of the procedures for the acquisition.

-  (B) *Correction of deficiencies* — If the Court finds that a certification submitted in accordance with subsection (g) does not contain all the required elements, or that the procedures adopted in accordance with subsections (d) and (e) are not consistent with the requirements of those subsections or the fourth amendment to the Constitution of the United States, the Court shall issue an order directing the Government to, at the Government’s election and to the extent required by the Court’s order—
+  (B) *Correction of deficiencies* — If the Court finds that a certification submitted in accordance with subsection (h) does not contain all the required elements, or that the procedures adopted in accordance with subsections (d), (e), and (f)(1) are not consistent with the requirements of those subsections or the fourth amendment to the Constitution of the United States, the Court shall issue an order directing the Government to, at the Government’s election and to the extent required by the Court’s order—

     (i) correct any deficiency identified by the Court’s order not later than 30 days after the date on which the Court issues the order; or